rssteachingstats/ukcots/content/home.md

 The conference registration fee is £160 for two days, and £100 for one day.

 ## Conference mailing list

 We have a mailing list for regular updates updates about the conference.
 To subscribe, go to [https://www.jiscmail.ac.uk/ukcots](https://www.jiscmail.ac.uk/ukcots) and and click *Subscribe or Unsubscribe* listed under *Options*.

+## Conference venue

+The conference will be held in the Alan Turing building (Upper Brook Street, Manchester, M13 9SR; [interactive map](https://www.manchester.ac.uk/discover/maps/interactive-map/?id=44)), about a mile from the city centre and the major stations.

+## Accomodation and dining in Manchester

+Given that it is still term time and so there is no university accommodation available.
+However, Manchester is packed out with hotels at a range of prices, and there are plenty of hotel booking sites (plus Premier Inns!) from which you can choose one that suits you.

+The conference fee includes coffee/tea/etc plus lunch.
+We are not planning a formal conference dinner.
+However, we are planning to reserve an area in the city centre for the Thursday evening where delegates can buy a meal from a range of delicious eateries and then sit together.
+The previous evening we will nominate a pub where those who have arrived early can gather to drink, eat and make data.
+When you register, you will be asked to indicate whether you are interested in either of these events so that we can gauge rough numbers.
+We will firm up details closer to the conference.

 ## Any Questions?